 When you add a custom rule, it takes effect immediately for that trace observer.

+Each rule is evaluated independently.
+If any rule matches, its observer action, Keep or Discard, is carried out.
 When a trace has spans with attributes that match both Keep and Discard filter rules, the trace is discarded.

 For example, suppose you don't want to save some expected errors that have a certain phrase in the error message.
 You could create a Discard filter rule that targets the error message while still retaining all other traces with an error.